Rabbid76/graphics-snippets/documentation/draw_mesh.md

 See [OpenGL ES 4.6 core Specification 3.2 - 5.1.2 Automatic Unbinding of Deleted Objects](https://www.khronos.org/registry/OpenGL/specs/gl/glspec46.core.pdf):<br/>
 See [OpenGL ES 3.2 Specification - 5.1.2 Automatic Unbinding of Deleted Objects](https://www.khronos.org/registry/OpenGL/specs/es/3.2/es_spec_3.2.pdf):

-> When a buffer, texture, transform feedback or renderbuffer object is successfully deleted, it is unbound from any bind points it is bound to in the current context, and detached from any attachments of container objects that are bound to the current context ....
+> When a buffer, texture, transform feedback or render buffer object is successfully deleted, it is unbound from any bind points it is bound to in the current context, and detached from any attachments of container objects that are bound to the current context ....
 >
 > Attachments to unbound container objects, such as deletion of a buffer attached to a vertex array object which is not bound to the context, are not affected and continue to act as references on the deleted object ....
 >
-> When a buffer, query, renderbuffer, sampler, sync, or texture object is deleted, its name immediately becomes invalid (e.g. is marked unused), but the underlying object will not be deleted until it is no longer in use.
+> When a buffer, query, render buffer, sampler, sync, or texture object is deleted, its name immediately becomes invalid (e.g. is marked unused), but the underlying object will not be deleted until it is no longer in use.

 <br/><hr/>